carolinamattsson/carolinamattsson.github.io/pages/leadership.md

 There is a budding research community at the intersection of network science, complexity economics, and computational social science.
 I believe there is tremendous scientific promise in this space, and that we can accelerate the growth of this community by inviting others to join in the fun.

 ### [Workshop on Economic and Financial Networks](https://sites.google.com/view/fineconets-netscix2020)
-This workshop brings together researchers active in stuyding economic and financial networks from across disciplines and areas of the world to discuss state-of-the-art work, share practical knowledge, and create opportunities for novel and fruitful collaborations.
+This recurring workshop brings together researchers active in stuyding economic and financial networks from across disciplines and areas of the world to discuss state-of-the-art work, share practical knowledge, and create opportunities for novel and fruitful collaborations.
 I have been a member of the organizing team at the following editions:
 * 2023 CCS (Salvador da Bahia)
 * 2023 NetSci (Vienna)
 * 2022 CCS (Mallorca)